Supernova4422/SFMPanoramaTool/README.md

 This is the unofficial source filmmaker panorama toolkit!
 This program will help out users of SFM to make their very own panoramic videos!

+#installing submoduels
+To get the datamodel c# library in your github project, run the following in git shell: git submodule init git submodule update

 Dependencies:

 http://accord-framework.net/ -There's some legal stuff here that's transferred over due to GNU public lisence, will add properly.